 A Terrible Crime?

 Of course it was.
 The abuse and killing of the concubine was unspeakable, even by today’s standards.
 But worse, was the crime the Israelites committed against God.
+This act of disrespect and defiance of God’s Law had devastating consequences that we are still feeling today.

 God, the Law Giver

-During Exodus, God had set laws into motion to help Israel become a civilized nation.
+During the Exodus, God had set laws into motion to help Israel become a civilized nation.
 As long as they followed the law, the society ran smoothly.

-During the time of Judges, the people began to fall away from what God had set in motion.
+But, as the time of Judges appeared, the people began to fall away from what God had set in motion.
 The government was no longer following God’s law and decided to make up their own rules.
+The laws in existence were seldom enforced and the nation was in a state of virtual anarchy.

 The sexual crimes we see here are a direct result of Israel’s disobedience to God.
 They were not willing to change or to even speak against the perversion until the crimes became so horrific they couldn’t ignore them any longer.